 The support provided needs to be strategic and comprehensive – and prepared in advance.
 Given the stakes, there is no time to lose.
 So, how to stabilize the patient?

-We will be joined by two global experts, Hannes Kunz and Nate Hagens from The Institute for Integrated Economic Research (IIER) and its partner organization (ISEOF).
+We were joined by two global experts, Hannes Kunz and Nate Hagens from The Institute for Integrated Economic Research (IIER) and its partner organization (ISEOF).
 They have been simulating economies with a complex modelling approach for the past decade and are now focused on the analysis of this crisis.

-This MED 120-minute Zoom dialogue enables a small group of parliamentarians to explore together:
+This MED 120-minute Zoom dialogue enabled a small group of parliamentarians to explore together: